Riley-Py/UWaterloo-Work/SCI 238/Chapter S2 - Space & Time/Introduction to Special Relativity.md

 		- Time slows
 		- Length contracts in direction of motion
 		- Mass increases
-	- Two events are simultaneous depen
+	- Two events are simultaneous depending on frame of reference
+	- Time is relative, not absolute
 - *General Theory of Relativity (1915)*
 	- Included gravity in the theory

+### Relativity of Motion
+- Motion is not absolute - we must measure